 Once you’ve got your permit secure and are clear for take-off, it’s time to start packing!
 And while packing, ensure that you take all the below-mentioned necessities with you.
 However, it might soon seem to you that you have overpacked, for which you might then consider buying the Best roof racks for overloading the items on your camper van or trailer.
 That said, it does not really matter if you have put in some extra things in your vehicle; just be sure to not be unprepared before going on a trip.

 Double-check you’ve packed your poles, footprint, and rain cover.

 Sleeping bags and pads have different temperature ratings so it’s important to make sure you’re bringing the appropriately rated gear to keep you warm at night.

 Fully Stocked First Aid Kit

 That’s right, fully stocked!
 Double, if not triple, check your first aid kit before heading into the backcountry.
 Additionally, make sure you know the basic first aid skills that can come in handy if some emergencies arise.

 Yes, digital devices like a cellphone technically provide navigation.
 However, we strongly encourage you to have both a map of the area you’re hiking in, as well as a compass (and to know how to use them!)

 Think of how many days you’re going to be out for, plus take into consideration your activity level.
 For example, if you’re only hiking a couple casual miles to get to camp, you probably don’t need tons of calories.
+A pack of trail mix, some Smoked Jerky, and a few drinks to keep you hydrated should be enough.
 But if you’re hiking a long distance, or covering some serious elevation gain, you’re probably going to want to load-up on some extra food and snacks!

 I use a Jetboil, but there are many backpacking stove options available.
 Don’t forget your lighter or matches!